 Yes, socialization CAN be a big problem when you homeschool.

-Sometimes we take whole days off and just chill at home to take a break from all that socializing.
-It can get pretty exhausting!
+We often take entire days off and just chill at home to take a break from all that socializing.
+It can get pretty exhausting.

-Homeschooled kids are sheltered and not properly socialized.
 If you homeschool, your children will not be adequately socially equipped.
 They will be shy.
-They will have no friends.
+They’ll have no friends.
 They’ll be super-awkward weirdos unable to fend for themselves.

 We’re being brainwashed.
 Homeschooled kids aren’t less socialized, they’re just socialized differently.